Free Classes and Workshops

 The Community and Child Support Services Division now offers free classes and workshops to all individuals receiving services through Human Services.

 To learn more about these classes and workshops including dates and times and to sign up, call at 303-752-8908 or send us an email.

 Fatherhood Engagement Class provides parenting and nurturing skills to dads.
 This class proves to help promote healthy family relationships that also supports child development.
-This program is a three week session held Tuesdays and Thursday from 11 a.m. - 1:30 p.m. and is offered to any client who is a father and receives services through Arapahoe County Human Services.
+This program is a four week session held Tuesdays and Thursday from 11 a.m. - 1:30 p.m. and is offered to any client who is a father and receives services through Arapahoe County Human Services.
 The Fatherhood Engagement Program Classes are held in the Legacy Room at 14980 E. Alameda Drive, Aurora.
 Lunch is provided to clients for each class as well as movie tickets and a certificate upon completion.

 Motherhood class helps moms learn communication strategies, stress and time management skills and how to develop a healthy self-concept.
 This is a four week session offered to any mom who receives services from Arapahoe County Human Services.
 Classes are held 11a.m. - 2:30 p.m. on Fridays in the Legacy Room at 14980 E. Alameda Drive, Aurora.
 Lunch is provided along with a $50 gift card and certificate upon completion.